thingsboard/thingsboard.github.io/docs/user-guide/rpc.md

 assignees:
 - ashvayka
 title: Using RPC capabilities
-description: Remote control of IoT devices from the Thingsboard IoT cloud using RPC feature
+description: Remote control of IoT devices from the ThingsBoard IoT cloud using RPC feature

 ---

 * TOC
 {:toc}

-Thingsboard allows you to send remote procedure calls (RPC) from server side applications to devices and vice versa.
+ThingsBoard allows you to send remote procedure calls (RPC) from server side applications to devices and vice versa.
 Basically, this feature allows you to send commands to devices and receive results of commands execution.
 Similar, you can execute request from the device, apply some calculations or other server-side logic on the back-end and push the response back to the device.
-This guide covers Thingsboard RPC capabilities.
+This guide covers ThingsBoard RPC capabilities.
 After reading this guide, you will get familiar with following topics:

 - RPC call types
 - Basic RPC use-cases